khaors/geocompr/main.md

 ```

 The nearest neighbor method should not be used for continuous raster data, as we want to preserve gradual changes in values.
-Alternatively, continuous data could be reprojected in the **raster** package using the bilinear method.
+Alternatively, continuous data could be reprojected in the **raster** package using the bi-linear method.
 In this technique, value of the output cell is calculated based on four nearest cells in the original raster.
 The new value is a weighted average of values from these four cells, adjusted for their distance from the center of the output cell.
 This dataset has geographic CRS and we want to transform it into projected CRS.